GraphBLAS/SuiteSparseSessions/Session4/README.md

 How binary operators are encoded:

-> "I go and you know, user cases are always code 0.
-I just have to encode all possible sets of operations."

 **Process:**
 - Min, max, plus map to specific codes
 - Boolean operators unified (Min Boolean = logical AND = times Boolean)
 - FP32 vs FP64 handled differently (fmin vs fminf)
 - 255 possible operator codes, 32 valid for monoids

-**Quote:** "If 2 monoids map to the same string, it doesn't I can just you reuse that same kernel."
-[00:44:24]

 **Timestamp:** [00:40:25] - [00:50:00]